ribeiro-jenny/FinalProjectVS/README.md

 ![particles](imgs/JointFilter1.JPG)
 ![particles](imgs/JointFilter2.JPG)

-Tracking ghosts simiulationasly is more accurate as more data is being taken into consideration.
+Tracking ghosts simultaneously is more accurate as more data is being taken into consideration.
 Knowing that the ghosts will move onto each other helps distinguish the probability of their next move.

 ##### Files Edited